kumarshantanu/ring-jdbc-session/doc/intro.md

 *second* precision to be supported by databases, even though certain databases may support finer precision than *second*.

-## `start-cleaner` - Starts a background cleaner to remove stale keys from DB
+## `start-cleaner` - Starts background cleaner to remove stale keys from DB

 This function returns a `Stoppable` instance that you can pass to `stop-cleaner` as argument.